All Episodes

 He's getting really testy.

-A Messiah getting very, very upset at Katie Couric, and yet she tried one more time.
+A messiah getting very, very upset at Katie Couric, and yet she tried one more time.

-I really don't mean to belabor this Senator, because I'm really, I'm trying to figure out your position.
+I really don't mean to belabor this, Senator, because I'm really, I'm trying to figure out your position.

 Do you think the level of security in Iraq would exist today without the surge?

-Katie, uh, I have no idea what would have happened had we applied my approach, which was to put more pressure on the Iraqis to arrive at a political reconciliation.
+Katie, I have no idea what would have happened had we applied my approach, which was to put more pressure on the Iraqis to arrive at a political reconciliation.

 So this is all hypothetical.

-None of it is hypothetical.
+Yet none of it is hypothetical.

 You wanted us to try surrender.